 set xtics with no options restores the default border or axis if xtics are being displayed; otherwise it has no effect.
 Any previously specified tic frequency or position {and labels} are retained.

-Positions of the tics are calculated automatically by default or if the autofreq option is given; otherwise they may be specified in either of two forms:
+Tic positions are calculated automatically by default or if the autofreq option is given.